 The Hamstrings and Glutes

-Have you felt a gentle pull in the back of your thighs in a Forward Bend?
-That’s yoga hip openers targeting your hamstrings.
+Ever felt a slight pull in the back of your thighs in Forward Bend?
+That’s hip opening stretches targeting your hamstrings.

-Hip opening yoga poses like Standing Forward Fold (Uttanasana), create a lengthening and stretching effect on these muscles which helps release tension and increase flexibility.
+Yoga poses like Standing Forward Fold (Uttanasana) create a lengthening and stretching effect on these muscles.
+With regular practice, this helps release tension and increase flexibility.

-Hip openers also engage the gluteal muscles, primarily the gluteus maximus, medius, and minimus.
-For instance, in yoga Figure Four (Supta Kapotasana), the hip joint externally rotates, stretching the deep muscles in the buttocks and engaging the glutes.
+Hip opening exercises also engage the gluteal muscles, primarily the gluteus maximus, medius, and minimus.
+For instance, in Figure Four (Supta Kapotasana), the hip joint externally rotates, stretching the deep muscles in the buttocks and engaging the glutes.
 The result is a nourishing release of tightness and improved hip mobility.

-When you open your legs wide, you’re engaging your adductors.
-Located in the inner thighs, these muscles stabilize the pelvis and control leg movements when you walk or run.
+When you open your legs wide, you're engaging your abductors.
+Located on the outer side of the thighs and hips, these muscles help to move the leg away from the midline of the body.
+They also play a role in stabilizing the pelvis and controlling leg movements when you walk or run.

 Think about what your body does when you have a bad day at work or somebody gives you a fright; your flight or fight mode is activated, causing the muscles in your jaw, neck, shoulders, hands, and hips to tense up.